magao-x/handbook/handling/telescope_install.rst

    *The electronics rack has many delicate connectors on the side.*

--  strap the rack securely to the truck
+-  strap the rack securely to the truck using the D-rings (do not compresss the foam on the top with straps)

    .. image:: figures/electronics_pickup.jpg